 Departure point is outside the port main pedestrian gates.
 Your guide will be standing outside the exit (port gates) on the grass area holding up a sign board with your names on.

-Departure Times is 9.30am & 1pm – 3 Hour tour with either AM or PM departures.
+Departure Times is 10am – 4 Hour tour

 Tour Departure Details: We operate ALL our tours to fit in with the cruise ships arrivals and departure times.
 However, we recognize some ships arrival times are outside of this time-frame.
 If your ship is one of these which arrives later into port than the regular time stated, we ask that you disembark as soon as is possible and check in with your guide who will be waiting for you as per the above instructions.